C-Stew/SkyrimSE-Modlist/index.md

 - If a large `Cancel` button appears on-screen, **do not click it!** You can also ignore any other pop-up during the cleaning process.
 - Once it's done, close SSEEdit, reopen the QuickAutoClean executable, and repeat for the other plugins.

 Now, return to LOOT and Refresh Content.
-You should no longer see yellow boxes on anything except DLCs and Update Master Files.
+You should no longer see yellow boxes on anything except DLC and Update Master Files.
 If this is the case, close LOOT and Vortex for now.

 ## Setting up ENB
+*If you don't plan to use ENB, skip to the next section.*

+This process has two major steps: Installing the files for ENB, and installing the ENB Preset.
+First, install ENB for Skyrim SE:
+- Go [here](http://enbdev.com/mod_tesskyrimse_v0466.htm) and download the latest ENB for Skyrim SE.
+  - Ignore any links, scroll down to the bottom of the page and click the icon to the left of `download`.
+  - For ease of access, save the .zip to your Skyrim SE installation (the folder with SkyrimSE.exe and SkyrimSELauncher.exe).
+- Open the .zip, and within it open the **Wrapper Version**.
+- In this folder, select the **enbseries folder**, **both DLLs**, **enblocal.ini**, and **enbseries.ini**.
+Copy these to the same folder as the Skyrim executables.

+Next, download the ENB preset itself:
+- Download [Ultimate Immersion SE ENB](https://eso-ui.com/ultimate-immersion-se-enb/) by hitting the blue `Download Ultimate Immersion SE ENB v1.5` buttom halfway down the page.
+  - Save this .zip to your Skyrim SE installation.
+- Right-click **Ultimate-Immersion-SE-ENB-v1.5.zip**, then click `7-Zip >`, `Extract Here`.
+  - When it asks about conflicting files, select `Yes to All`.

+ENB is now set up and ready to go! *There are some settings that need changing once in-game for the intended result, but those come later.*

 ## My Additions
 **When downloading mods, use the specified version unless replaced by a newer build!
 If no version is specified, download the latest Main File!**